Blogging is not dead. In fact, it is a means of spreading the word about your business organically.

 Become a go-to place on the web.
 You will want to establish an authority in the industry you are in.

-If you think you can’t add value, know this, there is always something to talk about no matter the industry you are in.
+If you think you can’t add value, know this, there is always something to talk about no matter what industry you are in.

 Make sure your blog provides relevant and useful content tailored to your audience.